-Copier replacement - Rawhide \$ 5,900 Replace a copier at Rawhide that is nearing the end of its useful life.
-To keep the copier reliably, Platte River has all copiers on a five-year replacement cycle which ensures soft and updated, toner and parts are available and repairs are minimized.
-5
+Copier replacement - Rawhide

+Replace a copier at Rawhide that is nearing the end of its useful life.
+To keep the copiers running reliably, Platte River has all copiers on a five-year replacement cycle which ensures software is secure and updated, toner and parts are available and repairs are minimized.